jsainiML/Threat-Actors/README.md

 # Threat Intel

-Creating this repository as lookup guide for detection engineers, where you will find list adversarial TTPs & signature patterns.
+Creating this repository as lookup guide for SOC analysts & detection engineers, where you will find list adversarial TTPs & behaviour patterns.

 </header>